Regitine Side Effects

 Applies to phentolamine: injection injectable, injection powder for solution, injection solution

-Along with its needed effects, phentolamine (the active ingredient contained in Regitine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, phentolamine (the active ingredient contained in Regitine) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking phentolamine:Rare
+If any of the following side effects occur while taking phentolamine, check with your doctor immediately:Rare

 - erection continuing for more than 4 hours, or painful erection